ARM-software/abi-aa/buildattr64/buildattr64.rst

 *<attribute>* is *<tag, value>* pair.
 Where tag is encoded using unsigned LEB128 encoding (ULEB128), and value is encoded as described by *parameter type*.

+A subsection that is ``not optional`` must be processed in full.
+A subsection this ABI defines as ``not optional`` is not required to be present in the relocatable object file, the rules for `Default values for public tags`_ apply.

 How this specification describes public attributes
 --------------------------------------------------